 This 194-foot-high clock tower is the most significant landmark for Cardiff.

-Furthermore, the clock has one hour bell as well as four quarter bells, all made up of pure copper-tin alloy.
+Furthermore, the clock has one hour bell and four quarter bells, all made of pure copper-tin alloy.

 2.2 Memorial Monuments

-There are memorials on the right and left of the Cardiff city hall for the second world war victims, as well as for saviours.
+There are memorials on the right and left of the Cardiff city hall for the Second World War victims, as well as for saviors.

 2.3 Pool and Fountains